 Safe place to sleep

-Each night we offer a bed and support to almost 3,000 people across the South and South West.
+Each night we offer a bed and support to over 2,000 people.
 We operate a range of accommodation services to help people at every stage of their recovery from homelessness.

 Building a future

-We have Recovery Colleges across the South and South West of England.
-We offer a range of skills and employment services to help people thrive after homelessness.
+We run recovery, skills and employment services to help people thrive after homelessness.

 Our work with dogs